Gotcha26/PiwigoPublish-lrc-plugin/README.md

 ## The following functionality is under development:

-* Set Piwigo album cover from an image in the Published Collection
 * Consistency Check - check for images missing on Piwigo and update published status accordingly
 * Metadata Check - check metadata on Piwigo matches Lrc (Title, Caption, GPS, Creator)